MakerSpace-GYMNBB/Guides/satelliteImageGuide.md

 1. Start audio recording

-If you are not already here, scroll down the website.
+If you are not already here, scroll down on the site.
 We will record the audio from the satellite, by pressing on the "start" button.

 <img width="801" alt="Bildschirmfoto 2023-07-14 um 09 53 25" src="https://github.com/MakerSpace-GYMNBB/Guides/assets/89091446/e6483447-fe2c-40c5-8a17-ea2cfd768c49">